changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

 <details open id="rfp-generation-agent">
 <summary><h2>2.
 RFP Generation Agent</h2></summary>

 We are now ready to get started with building the RFP Generation Agent.
-Since you are familiar with the UI of Orchestrate from your previous lab session, let us get straight into building the agent.
+Since you are familiar with the UI of watsonx Orchestrate from your previous lab session, let us get straight into building the agent.

 <details open id="creating-the-agent">
 <summary><h3>2.1 Creating the Agent</h3></summary>